-Skoda Kamiq review - Reliability and safety
+Skoda Kamiq - Reliability and safety

 The Kamiq achieved a full five-star rating from Euro NCAP in its crash tests, with a stellar 96% score for adult occupant safety.
 It scored 85, 80 and 76% in the child occupant, vulnerable road users and safety assist categories.
-The closely related Volkswagen T-Cross is technically safer still, however, beating the Kamiq by a few per cent in each category.
+The closely related T-Cross is safer still, beating the Kamiq by a few per cent in each category.

 All Skoda models are covered by a three-year, 60,000-mile warranty that can be extended up to five years and 100,000 miles at extra cost.
-It’s a match for most rivals’ warranties, but the Hyundai Kona benefits from standard five-year, 100,000-mile coverage and the Kia Stonic gets a seven-year, 100,000-mile warranty as standard.
+Prices range from £300 to extend it to four years and 80,000 miles, up to £630 for a five-year, 100,000-mile policy.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 - 2Engines, performance and driveThe Skoda Kamiq drives in a safe and predictable manner, but some rivals are more fun

 - 3MPG, CO2 and Running CostsThe Skoda Kamiq lacks a cheap-to-run hybrid or electric option, unlike some rivals; depreciation and insurance are on a par with its competition